Extension from Precoloured Sets of Edges: Introduction

 The list variant of edge-colouring can be traced as far back as list colouring itself.
 The concept of list colouring was devised independently by Vizing~\cite{Viz76} and Erd\H{o}s, Rubin and Taylor~\cite{ERT80}, with the iron curtain playing its customary role here too.
-The List Colouring Conjecture (LCC) was already formulated by Vizing as early as 1975 and was independently reformulated several times, a brief historical account of which is given in, e.g., H{\"a}ggkvist and Janssen~\cite{HaJa97}.
+The List Colouring Conjecture (LCC) was already formulated by Vizing as early as 1975 and was independently reformulated several times, a brief historical account of which is given by, e.g., H{\"a}ggkvist and Janssen~\cite{HaJa97}.
 For more on the LCC, particularly with respect to the probabilistic method, consult the monograph of Molloy and Reed~\cite{MoRe02}.
 The results on the LCC most relevant to our investigations also happen to be two of the most striking, both from the mid-1990s.
-First, Galvin~\cite{Gal95} used a beautiful short argument to prove Dinitz's Conjecture (which concerned the extension of partially completed Latin squares), thereby confirming the LCC for bipartite multigraphs.
+First, Galvin~\cite{Gal95} used a beautiful short argument to prove Dinitz's Conjecture (concerning the extension of arrays to partial Latin squares), which at the same time confirmed the LCC for bipartite multigraphs.
 Not long after Galvin's work, Kahn applied powerful probabilistic methods, with inspiration from extremal combinatorics and statistical physics, to asymptotically affirm the LCC~\cite{Kah96a,Kah00}.
 For more background on Kahn's proof, related methods, and improvements, consult~\cite{HaJa97,MoRe00,MoRe02}.

 Inspiration for this class of problems may also be taken from list vertex-colouring.
 For instance, we utilise a degree-choosability criterion due independently to Borodin~\cite{Bor77} and Erd\H{o}s, Rubin and Taylor~\cite{ERT80}.
 See for example a survey of Alon~\cite{Alo93} for an excellent (if older) survey on list colouring in somewhat more generality.
 We should mention that part of the motivation for studying list colouring was to use it to attack other, less constrained colouring problems.
 The connection has gone back in the other direction as well, as precolouring extension demonstrates.